Navid200/xDrip/docs/Connectivity-troubleshoot.md

 When making changes to meet the following recommendations, be patient and allow a new reading to complete.
 Communication with the transmitter happens only once every 5 minutes.
 After you make a change, you are not going to see an impact, on the status page, until the next read cycle completes.
 Please keep that in mind every time you make a change to the settings.

-If you are using G5 or G6 (or Dexcom One, or G7), please ensure your settings match the recommended [G5 settings](./G5-Recommended-Settings.md) or [G6 (or Dex1 or G7) settings](./G6-Recommended-Settings.md) respectively.
+Ensure your settings match the [recommended settings](./G6-Recommended-Settings.md).

 If it is a G6 or Dexcom One, have you [activated the transmitter](./Dexcom/NewG6TX_Activation.md)?
 If it is a G7, have you inserted the device?